 Inflation, meanwhile, hasn’t unduly rattled officials — despite edging up to 2.4% in December.
 The rocky road back to 2% that they’ve repeatedly warned about is mostly down to volatile energy costs.

-Policymakers have recently signalled confidence that their mission will soon be fulfilled.
+Policymakers have recently signalled confidence that their mission on prices will soon be fulfilled.
 Speaking last week on the sidelines of the World Economic Forum in Davos, Bank of France Governor Francois Villeroy de Galhau said he’s “vigilant but not worried” about inflation.
 The official forecast sees it close to 2% from the second quarter.